 - Beaches

-O Pena Palace is one of Sintra’s (and Portugal’s) greatest landmarks, and the surrounding park are the ultimate exponent of romantic revivalism in Portugal.
+The Pena Palace is one of Sintra’s (and Portugal’s) greatest landmarks, and the park around it is the ultimate exponent of romantic revivalism in Portugal.

-Located on Monte da Lua, right at the top of the Serra de Sintra, it was born from the imagination of King Ferdinand and became a real fairytale palace, perched on huge rocks.
+Located on Monte da Lua, right at the top of the Serra de Sintra, it was born from the imagination of King Ferdinand and turned into a real fairytale palace, perched on huge rocks.

 One of its most striking features is the mixture of architectural styles, from romanticism to neo-Gothic, including neo-Moorish and neo-Manueline.

-Inside, the decoration in the style of the kings of the time, the Monk’s Chapel, the royal chambers and the beautiful wall paintings stand out.
+Inside, the decoration to the taste of the kings of the time, the Monk’s Chapel, the royal chambers and the beautiful wall paintings stand out .

 But there are many more secrets about the National Palace of Pena.